YallappaH/EmployeeOrgChart-SFDX/README.md

 For details on maintaining and extending this application, see the [MAINTENANCE_GUIDE.md](MAINTENANCE_GUIDE.md) file.

+## Contributing

+We welcome contributions to improve the Employee Organization Chart application!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit changes.

 ## Color Configuration

 The color scheme can be updated by modifying the CSS files: